 CMC - Wyman - Goodman: The April 25, 1903 issue of Bicycling World and Motorcycle Review contains a clip announcing Wyman's intention to ride across America.
 By this time it is likely the stage was set between the CMC, Wyman and the Goodman Company.
 This begins the coverage of what could be the motor sports story of the century...or not.

 One of the questions raised by Road Rider in the September 1988 article is: Why so little publicity about the historic first ever motorized vehicle journey across America?
-Articles and news posting about the crossing appeared mainly in the local news papers, Bicycling World and Motorcycle Review and of course The Motorcycle Magazine.
+Articles and news postings about the crossing appeared mainly in the local news papers, Bicycling World and Motorcycle Review and of course The Motorcycle Magazine.
 All low circulation periodicals.

-Another curiosity is the almost complete lack of any mention of the California brand in any of the published articles.
-Or, the absence of the CMC logo in any photographs of the bike Wyman was riding, and no CMC advertising found before or during the ride.
+Another curiosity is the almost complete lack of any mention of the California brand in any of the published articles and the absence of the CMC logo in any photographs of the bike Wyman was riding, and no CMC advertising found before or during the ride.
 Wyman mentions the California brand in just the first of his 5 "Across America on a Motor-Bicycle" articles.
 And, that mention describes the California in a non-possessive manner describing his ride over the Sierra's, "During the previous summer I had made the journey on a California motor bicycle to Reno, Nevada..."
 Note, he calls it as 'a California,' not 'my California.'
 There is scant (only 1) mention of Wyman riding a California in news reports published in "Bicycling World and Motorcycle Review" during his May - July trip.

 Could it be CMC imposed a temporary moratorium on Goodman Company and Wyman not to mention California brand until after successful completion of the trip?
-Makes sense if CMC wanted to manage the publicity to minimize the negative impact of catastrophic failure of the motor.
+It makes sense if CMC wanted to manage the publicity to minimize the negative impact of catastrophic failure of the motor.
 Wyman's reference to 'a California', not 'my California' lends credibility to that idea owing to the successful first crossing of the Sierra Nevada Mountains by him on the California.
 A contrary speculation is Wyman was at odds with CMC and refused to mention the California by name.
 But that is not likely.
 CMC would have done extensive advertising about its top of the line motor-bicycle going across America.
 Without access to the agreement documentation, if any still exists, we my never know the true circumstances surrounding the relationships among the three stakeholders in this historic event.

 All Fame Is Fleeting